Your resume is your golden ticket to job interviews.

 Frequently Asked Questions

-What should a resume look like in 2025?
+- What should a resume look like in 2025?

 Jump Resume Builder recommends a clean, ATS-friendly format with strong keywords, measurable achievements, and a balance of soft and technical skills.

-Is a one-page resume still enough in 2025?
+- Is a one-page resume still enough in 2025?

 Yes, especially if you have under 8–10 years of experience.
 A well-structured, single-page resume that highlights key accomplishments and skills often outperforms longer ones that feel cluttered.
 If you’re unsure what to trim or how to structure it, visit our Blog Section or Help Center for tips and templates.

-How do Applicant Tracking Systems (ATS) affect resumes in 2025?
+- How do Applicant Tracking Systems (ATS) affect resumes in 2025?

 ATS filters resumes based on keywords, formatting, and structure.
 If your resume isn’t optimized, it may never reach a human recruiter.
+With Jump Resume Builder, you can choose from 100+ ATS-friendly resume templates that are designed to get your resume past the digital filter.

-Should I include both soft and technical skills on my resume?
+- Should I include both soft and technical skills on my resume?

 Absolutely.
 Hiring managers look for both.
-Especially communication, adaptability, and problem-solving alongside your tools or platforms.
+Especially communication, adaptability, and problem-solving, alongside your tools or platforms.